vitaliy-bobrov/metalsmith-blog-source/source/blog/css-custom-properties-in-depth-part-2.md

 }
 ```

-But with custom property it works like a charm:
+However, with the custom property it works like a charm:

 ```css
 .block {